hannibal002/SkyHanni/FEATURES.md

 - Dungeon Filter (Removing annoying chat messages from the dungeon)
 - Dungeon Boss Message hider (includes The Watcher as well)
 - Option to hide the death messages of other players, except for players who are close to the player, inside the dungeon or during a Kuudra fight.
+- Scan messages sent by players in all-chat for blacklisted words and greys out the message.

 ## Dungeon
 - Clicked Blocks (Showing the block behind walls AFTER clicked on a chest, wither essence or a lever)